Ophir Hill lies within the Virginia Range in Storey County, Nevada. While not the tallest peak in the range; that title belongs to Mt. Davidson

 Most visitors to the peak, phone company workers aside, pass by Ophir Hill on their way to Mt.
 Davidson.
 A very easy and short (1 mile) ridge connects the two summits.
 Ascending from Virginia City via the Spanish Ravine Route, traversing over to Mt.
 Davidson, then descending the east slope of Mt.
 Davidson back to town, one would cover a mere 3 miles with approximately 1,700 of elevation gain.
 If anything, the hike is a fair workout and plus you can say you hit two named summits on your Mt.
 Davidson hike.
 So, why not?

 Take US-395 south to Gieger Grade Road (NV-341) and go left.
 Continue about 13 miles to Virginia City.

 Take US-50 east for about 7 miles.
 Turn left on NV-341.
 After 3 miles the road splits into NV-341 and NV-342.
 Both roads end in Virginia City with NV-342 passing through Gold Hill.

 Approximately 18 miles west of Silver Springs and 6 miles east of Dayton, the Six Mile Canyon Road meanders its way to Virginia City.

-The Trailhead: The most straight forward route to Ophir Hill is via a network of old roads along the Spanish Ravine.
+The most straight forward route to Ophir Hill is via a network of old roads along the Spanish Ravine.

 The trailhead for this route lies at the foot of Mt.
 Davidson, just below the city water tanks.
 From Main Street head west on Taylor Street which becomes Stewart Street.
 Shortly after this name change, take the first left on Greg Street.
 This street takes you to the foot of the water tanks and to a small city yard.
 There is parking for maybe 4-5 cars.
 See the Spanish Ravine

 No Permits required.
 Be sure to obey all no trespassing signs you may encounter.

 There are limited developed campsites in the area.
 Much of the Virginia Range is private property so be mindful when making your impromptu camping arrangements away from the main roads.

 There are ample places to stay either in Reno or Carson City, both of which are short drives from Virginia City.

 Due to the relatively sparse precipitation in the high desert, Ophir Hill and indeed many Nevada peaks can be climbed year round.
 As you can see from the photos, snow can be present in the winter months.
 Summers can be very hot.
 Be sure to bring plenty of water as there is none on the hike.

 You may be able to get a feel for the conditions by looking at the Virginia City Webcam

 Ophir refers to a region mentioned in the Bible from which King Solomon was supposed to have received cargos of riches.

 See Wikipedia - Ophir